 The ultimate guide to selecting filtration products

-Having high-quality filtration products on your PSA nitrogen generation system ensures that only clean, dry air enters and exits your system.
-To produce the purest nitrogen and maintain maximum efficiency, the best-compressed air filters and desiccant dryers are essential to removing contaminants.
+High quality filtration products on your PSA nitrogen system makes sure that only clean, dry air enters and exits the system.
+To produce the purest nitrogen and maintain maximum efficiency, the best compressed air filters and desiccant dryers are important for removing contaminants.

-Choosing the correct pipe connection and flow rate are only the first of many considerations when selecting the compressed air filters and dryers for your system.
-Other factors, such as the pressure drop, serviceability, and filter training capabilities, are essential and often overlooked features and benefits that can improve your nitrogen generation system.
+Choosing the correct pipe connection and flow rate are only the first considerations when choosing the compressed air filters and dryers for your system.
+Other factors, such as the pressure drop, serviceability, and filter training capabilities are essential.
+However, these are often forgotten factors that could improve your nitrogen generation system.

 Low Pressure Loss

-Pressure loss affects almost every aspect of a nitrogen generation system, directly or indirectly.
-The most common effect is that the compressor’s run energy usage increases.
-When there is a higher pressure loss through the system, the compressor must work harder to produce more air, which uses more energy.
+Pressure loss affects almost every aspect of a nitrogen generation system.
+The most common effect is an increase in energy usage.
+When there is higher pressure loss through the system the compressor must work harder to produce more air, which uses more energy.

-For example, if the application requires 7 bar of air, and each filter is losing 0.2 bar, the compressor must produce an additional 0.2 bar per filter.
+For example, if the application requires 7 bar of air, and each filter is losing 0.2 bar, the compressor must produce an extra 0.2 bar per filter.
 If there are three filters in the system, the compressor must output 8 bar, instead of 7 bar.
-In comparison, if the compressed air products with the lowest pressure loss of 0.1 bar were used, the compressor would only have to output 7.5 bar.
+In comparison, if you use a compressed air product with the lowest pressure loss of 0.1 bar, the compressor would only have to output 7.5 bar.

-By having a low pressure loss, manufacturers are sometimes able to use smaller filters and dryers in their system.
-Currently, many PSA nitrogen generation companies intentionally oversize their filtration products to compensate for pressure loss.
-But, by doing so, they are increasing their system footprint.
+By having low pressure loss, manufacturers are sometimes able to use smaller filters and dryers in their system.
+Many PSA nitrogen generation companies oversize their filtration products to compensate for pressure loss.
+But, doing this increases their system footprint.

-Not only does purchasing smaller, more energy-efficient filters and dryers save you money, but it also allows you to reduce the system’s footprint.
-Ultimately, this opens the door to opportunities for applications where the footprint is critical.
+Purchasing smaller, more energy-efficient filters and dryers save you money.
+It also helps you reduce the system’s footprint which opens opportunities for applications where the footprint is critical.

-The serviceability features of filtration products should not be overlooked.
+You should not overlook the serviceability features of filtration product.
 By selecting a product that is market-leading for serviceability, your system’s footprint can be reduced, and you can save time and money on system servicing.

 Choosing a compressed air filter that does not use tie rods or bolts to secure the filter element can simplify and speed up the service process.
 Service technicians will be able to unscrew the bowl from the head and take out the element with limited clearance.
-Meaning the bowl and element clearance does not need to be a significant calculation when designing a nitrogen generation system.
+Meaning the space needed for bowl and element clearance can be minimised when designing a nitrogen generation system.

-In normal circumstances, if a drain needs to be changed or serviced, an engineer or service technician must first remove the filter bowl, sometimes with tie rods and bolts, then reach into the oily bowl to remove and replace the drain.
-Having a filter with an externally accessible drain means that the filter bowl does not need to be removed to service or change the drain.
+In normal circumstances, if you need to change or service a drain, an engineer or service technician must first remove the filter bowl, sometimes with tie rods and bolts, then reach into the oily bowl to remove and replace the drain.
+Having a filter with an externally accessible drain means that you do not need to remove the filter bowl to service or change the drain.

 Furthermore, custom-built service kit solutions are a great way to create unique pre-assembled packages that include all the serviceable parts to make the replacement process quick and easy for your customers.
 The easier it is to service the product, the more likely customers are to complete routine maintenance.